Quality and Regulatory Consulting

 Regulatory strategy and quality management system (QMS) implementation are often two of the most challenging aspects of launching a medical device.
 The process can seem complex and overwhelming for new device developers and, unfortunately, there is no one-size-fits-all guide that defines the exact regulatory path for a specific device.

-We understand the challenges of medical device development–what works for one company will not work for another.
+Our direct approach to managing the business risks quality and regulatory affairs produce differentiates iFyber from other consultants, and our sponsors and clients value that difference.
 We believe conversations with regulatory agencies should happen early and often.
 Communication, paired with a critical examination of the required regulations, standards, and guidances, help our clients efficiently navigate the regulatory landscape with confidence.

 What services can iFyber offer?